ternaustralia/geonadir-upload-cli/README.md

 - `-x, --exclude`: Exclude collections with keyword in title.

-    - This is a multiple option. user can specify multiple keywords by e.g.
+    - This is a multiple option.
+User can specify multiple keywords by e.g.
 `... -x keyword1 -x keyword2 ...`

     - Ignore case.

+- `-cb, --created-before`: Only upload collections created before this timestamp.

+    - Must be of ISO format.

+- `-ca, --created-after`: Only upload collections created after this timestamp.

+    - Must be of ISO format.

+- `-ub, --updated-before`: Only upload collections updated before this timestamp.

+    - Must be of ISO format.

+- `-ua, --updated-after`: Only upload collections updated after this timestamp.

+    - Must be of ISO format.

 ## Running
 An example of privately uploading `./testimage` as dataset **test1** and `C:\tmp\testimage` as **test2** with metadata file in `./sample_metadata.json`, generating the output csv files in the current folder, and trigger the orthomosaic process when uploading is finished: